hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-2.md

 **Question 154**

-- C. Create a second GKE cluster in asia-southeast1, and use kubemci to create a global HTTP(s) load balancer.
+- C. Create a second GKE cluster in asia-southeast1, and use kubemci to create a global HTTP(s) load balancer.76%

 - we are introducing a new command-line interface (CLI) tool called **kubemci** to automatically configure ingress using Google Cloud Load Balancer (GCLB) for multi-cluster Kubernetes Engine environments.